smaillns/udacity-udagram-project/README.md

 # Udacity Cloud Devleloper
-## Project : Refactor Udagram App into Microservices and Deploy
+## Project : Refactor Udagram App into Microservices and Deploy it
 Standing up a kubernetes cluster on AWS using kops and Travis-CI as CI/CD Pipeline

 #### Step0: Prepare the application to deploy